Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: School of Economics

-Summary: The launch of the master’s program in “Governance of Societies and Territories in Transition” for the fall semester of 2024 builds on the dual degree in Economics and Political Science.
+Abstract: The creation of the master’s program “Governance of Societies and Territories in Transition,” set to begin in September 2024, builds on the Economics-Political Science Dual Degree program.
 The goal is to train high-level public sector executives and managers with expertise in economics and political science.
-As part of the institution’s strategy to develop multidisciplinary programs of excellence centered on the themes of the PEI (I-site Excellence Program), this master’s program addresses governance issues within societies in transition (energy, digital, food, ecological, cultural, etc.) through a territorial approach.
+As part of the institution’s strategy to develop multidisciplinary programs of excellence centered on the themes of the PEI (I-site Program of Excellence), this master’s program addresses governance issues within societies undergoing transition—including energy, digital, food, ecological, and cultural transitions—using a territorial approach.

 MTAE: